CanExport Innovation

 CanExport Innovation provides grants up to $75,000 to Canadian organizations to establish collaborative research and development partnerships with international partners.
 Eligible activities include travel-related meetings, virtual meetings, and IP protection, aiming to support technology development, adaptation, and validation.

-- The program offers funding that covers up to 75% of eligible costs, with a maximum funding limit of $75,000 per project.
+- The program funds up to 75% of eligible project costs to a maximum of $75,000 per project.
+The applicant is responsible for the remaining 25% (in-kind contributions are not permitted).

 - Conducting travel-related meetings with pre-identified foreign partners to negotiate R&D partnerships.